-Economics 251 is the basic undergraduate course in International Trade.
-The objective of this course is to further your ability to apply your knowledge of economics to analyze international trade questions.
+Economics 50 is the basic undergraduate course in International Economics.
+The objective of this course is to further your ability to apply your knowledge of economics to analyze international economics questions.

-This class surveys the real side of International Economics - the side concerned with trading in goods and services among countries.
-We will develop the theory of comparative advantage and will study the benchmark models of international trade: Ricardian, Heckscher-Ohlin, Specific Factors and Monopolistic Competition, as well as some cutting edge research in the New Trade Theory.
+This class surveys both "sides" of International Economics, the "real" side and the "finance" side.
+The real side studies trading in goods and services among countries.
+We will examine the benchmark models of international trade: Ricardian, Specific Factors, Heckscher-Ohlin and Monopolistic Competition.
 We will also investigate how well these models do in explaining the observed patterns of trade.
-As well, we will use the framework provided by these models to analyze some policy issues such as international movements of factors of production.
-It is my goal that by the end of the course you will have a clear understanding of the basis for and gains from trade; and effects of international trade on the distribution of income, effects of tariffs, and other barriers to trade.
+We will also use the framework provided by these models to analyze policy issues and the instruments of trade policy (tariffs, etc.).